zenex3298/learning-lab/README.md

 # Learning Lab Module

 ## Overview

-The Learning Lab Module is a RESTful API service that allows users to upload a variety of document types (up to 1GB), process them (text extraction, conversion, indexing, summarization), and update an LLM (via RAG or fine-tuning) with the extracted content.
+The Learning Lab Module is a RESTful API service that allows users to upload a variety of document types (up to 1GB), process them (text extraction, conversion, indexing, summarization, and moderation), and update an LLM (via RAG or fine-tuning) with the extracted content.
 It stores metadata in MongoDB and files in AWS S3.

 ## Features

 - **Document Upload & Storage**: Securely upload files and store them in AWS S3.
-- **Processing Pipeline**: Extract text using OCR (Tesseract.js for images) or PDF parsing (pdf-parse), perform conversion, indexing, and summarization.
+- **Processing Pipeline**: Extract text using AWS Textract (images), AWS Transcribe (audio/video), PDF parsing (pdf-parse), Excel (xlsx), Word (mammoth), and CSV processing.
 - **Metadata & Tagging**: Store and manage document metadata and tags in MongoDB.
 - **Asynchronous Processing**: Utilize Bull and Redis for handling asynchronous processing.
+- **Content Moderation**: Uses AWS Rekognition to detect inappropriate content in images and videos before storing them.
 - **API Endpoints**: Endpoints for uploading, checking status, tagging, searching, and deleting documents.
 - **RAG Integration**: Processed text is stored in S3 and can be retrieved for use in a Retrieval-Augmented Generation (RAG) pipeline for an LLM.